robertbagge/template-typescript-library/README.md

 Feel free to use this template, clone it and use it as a base for your own projects.

+Always open for feedback if you think this repo can be improved further.

 ## Table of Contents
 - [Description](#description)
 - [Table of Contents](#table-of-contents)